purpleidea/flabbergast/flabbergast-manual.md

 Flabbergast, in some ways, is like a macro system.
 However, macro systems, such as M4 and the CPP, operate by manipulating text or tokens and can only ever output more text or tokens.
 Flabbergast is a language meant to manipulate structured configuration: tuples.
 Tuples can behave somewhat like objects: they can have inheritance relations, they can be extended, and, finally, rendered into a standard configuration format, which might be the tuples themselves or it could be text.
 Either way, the needs of the configuration remain in the Flabbergast language; not the binary consuming the configuration.
 Moreover, Flabbergast makes it possible to write libraries of utilities and templates for configurations.

+Another way to think about that language is that it is a system where dependency injection is not something added to the language, but is implicit.
+Every reference is an injection point.
+Defining an attribute is performing an injection.
+Since attributes can be overridden, the injection framework remains fluid.

 ## Getting Started

 As general background, this guide assumes some previous experience programming.
 Familiarity with one functional language, including Scheme, LISP, Haskell, or ML, and one object-oriented language is almost essential or experience with R, as it has elements of both.
 A deeper understanding of a dynamically typed object-oriented language like Python, Perl, Ruby, or JavaScript can be extremely helpful, though not necessary.
 Use of a macro processor, such as the C Pre-Processor or M4 might provide some extra insights.